vinifen/prism-studio/README.md

 ### 🚀 Backend API
 The backend API is finished.
 API documentation is available at the Swagger endpoint.
-The mobile app will connect to the existing API services for all data operations.
+The front-end will connect to the existing API services for all data operations.

 ## 🤝 Contributing